Dynamic Asynchronous Iterations: Introduction

 This paper will therefore use the term \emph{static} to refer to the asynchronous iterations previously described in the literature and \emph{dynamic} to refer to this new class of asynchronous iterations in which the set of participating nodes and function being iterated may change over time.

 When applying the results in the literature to always-on algorithms, it is common for prior work to either informally argue or implicitly assume that the correctness of a dynamic iteration is an immediate consequence of the correctness of a infinite sequence of suitable static iterations.
-This line of reasoning is: \begin{itemize} \item explicitly argued in Section~3.2 of \cite{daggitt18convergence}. \item discussed and implicitly argued in point (b) of Section 5 in \cite{bertsekas89survey}. \item implicitly argued in Section~2.4 of \cite{duco03pathalgebra}. \item implicitly argued in Section~4.2 of \cite{chau06routing}. \end{itemize} The reasoning runs that a dynamic iteration is really a sequence of static iterations, where each new static iteration starts from the final state of the previous static iteration.
+This line of reasoning is: \begin{itemize} \item implicitly argued in Section~4.2 of \cite{chau06routing}. \item explicitly argued in Section~3.2 of \cite{daggitt18convergence}. \item implicitly argued in Section~2.4 of \cite{duco03pathalgebra}. \item discussed and implicitly argued in point (b) of Section 5 in \cite{bertsekas89survey}. \end{itemize} The reasoning runs that a dynamic iteration is really a sequence of static iterations, where each new static iteration starts from the final state of the previous static iteration.
 However this argument is incorrect, as it does not take into account that messages may be shared between the different static iterations in the sequence.
 For example if node 1 fails, it may still have messages in flight that node 2 will receive in the next static iteration.
 Not only may this message prevent convergence in the next iteration, the model in the existing literature has no way of even representing messages arriving from nodes that are not participating during the current static iteration.

 This paper therefore proposes a new, more general model that can be used to reason about dynamic iterations over both continuous and discrete data.
 Section~\ref{sec:static-model} of the paper describes one of the most commonly used static models, and discusses some of the surrounding literature.
 Section~\ref{sec:dynamic-model} then presents our new generalised model for dynamic iterations, and discusses what it means for a dynamic iteration to be ``correct''.
 Next, Section~\ref{sec:convergent-results} proves two different conditions for a dynamic asynchronous iteration to satisfy this definition of correctness.
 Importantly, and as with the previous static results of \UD, these conditions only constrain the \emph{synchronous} behaviour of the dynamic system.
 This means that users of our theorems can prove the correctness of their asynchronous algorithms by purely synchronous reasoning.
 Section~\ref{sec:agda} then briefly describes the formalisation of the results in Agda and their application to inter-domain routing protocols.
 Finally, Section~\ref{sec:conclusion} discusses our concluding thoughts and possible directions for future work.